suefak/TicTacToeSue/README.md

 The player that fails to assign they're   X" or "O" in a row of 3 either diagonally, vertically or horizontally: will lose
-If either player or player(s) fail to assign their "X" or "O" in a row of 3 either diagonally, vertically or horizontally. both players will have a drw
+If either player or player(s) fail to assign their "X" or "O" in a row of 3 either diagonally, vertically or horizontally. both players will have a draws